caseywatts/ember-cli-mirage-faker-codemod/README.md

 - Install `faker`
 - Run the codemod
   - If you find additional edge cases, please clone this repo and contribute :D
-  - Don't be afraid of codemods - check out the tutorial linked below :)
+  - Don't be afraid of codemods, check out Casey's [tutorial](https://caseywatts.com/2018/08/23/codemods.html)

+## How do codemods even?

+If this is your first codemod (it's mine!), [I wrote a lot about how I got up and running with codemods - check it out!](https://caseywatts.com/2018/08/23/codemods.html)

 ## Running the script